Business Owners Policy (BOP)

 Optional coverages

-Both forms offer optional coverages for an additional premium.
+Both forms have available optional coverages for an additional premium.

 Optional coverages available under the Standard Form include: